 The International Scholars Office (ISchO) has been designated by the Institute to handle applications and information regarding immigration for foreign academic staff and sponsored research staff.
 The International Students Office offers similar services for international students.

 The International Scholars Office is MIT’s liaison with immigration authorities.
 The ISchO is authorized by the U.S. Department of State to offer J-1 exchange visitor sponsorship in specific categories only.
 The ISchO is the only authorized petitioner to U.S. Citizenship and Immigration Services for employment-based non-immigrant and immigrant visas.
 Such applications may not be filed by outside attorneys on behalf of MIT.

-Inquiries and requests for appointment and visa sponsorship should be channeled through the department, laboratory, or center’s primary liaison to the ISchO, typically the Personnel Administrator or Administrative Officer.
+Inquiries and requests for appointment and visa sponsorship should be channeled through the department, laboratory, or center’s primary liaison to the ISchO, typically the Personnel Administrator or Director of Administration and Finance.
 Liaisons are urged to contact the ISchO as many months as possible in advance of the expected arrival of any international scholar.
 Occasionally, despite ISchO’s best efforts, sponsorship of a particular scholar is not possible, or an appointment start date must be delayed to allow for government agency processing of visa documents.

 MIT sponsors visas only for certain academic and research positions.
 MIT does not sponsor the following individuals for employment-based visas or for exchange visitor visas: students; technical, administrative, library, or support staff members; individuals with inadequate funding, insurance, or credentials; or those whose particular visa history precludes sponsorship.